Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Although a cookie banner is provided by Squarespace which informs users that cookies are used on your site, and allows visitors to opt-out of the non-essential cookies used by Squarespace Analytics (the built-in analytics tool), it doesn’t:

-• provide a means of revoking that consent
+- provide a built-in method for revoking consent

 So in essence, to avoid breaking GDPR rules whilst using a Squarespace site, you will either need to code your own cookie consent solution or integrate a paid-for cookie consent tool that works with Squarespace.